RomanoViolet/LLVM/README.md

 The objective of the parsing the [header file](./TestVectors/Component.hpp) is to:
 * Summarize the base-class that the class (i.e., `Component`) inherits from;
 * Summarize data members used for providing input (to the instance of this class)
-* Summarize data members used for communicating the output (to the instance of this class)
+* Summarize data members used for communicating the output (from the instance of this class)
 * Any data members which have ambiguous direction

 An alternate approach is to simply declare all input data carrying members as `const` reference types.